daoventures/dao-protocol/README.md

 ## Tests
 ```
-npx hardhat test
+npx hardhat test/<strategy-name>/<test-script>
 ```
+where
+<\strategy-name> refer to strategy name in test folder
+<\test-script> refer to the script file name contain in strategy name in test folder
 > Note: For the first few test run, you may encounter this error `Error: Timeout of 20000ms exceeded.`.
 If so, please run again `npx hardhat test`.
-If error still occurred, please run test manually for each file, for example `npx hardhat test test/testUSDT.js`.

-## Functions
-### User functions

-### Admin functions

-### General functions daoVault address

-# Vault
-Vault is a contract that help user to deposit, withdraw and refund in the latest strategy.
-Vault distribute daoToken to user based on shares.

-### The smart contract is still under development (testing and auditing) and we strongly advise anyone not to deposit anything on the mainnet until we publicly launch the product.

-> **Installation**, **Compile** and **Tests** is same as Yearn-Farmer v2 section, and it only need to implement 1 time.

-## Functions
-### User functions

-### Admin functions

-### General functions